 I am first and foremost a lover of nature.
-I approach the Christmas tree farm and this bridge project with that in mind.
+I approach the Christmas tree farm and this bridge project with that in mind (see more info in the Growing Green tab).
 It was always known that some method of crossing Trout Creek would be necessary.
-First and probably easiest option would be a culvert.
+First and probably the easiest option would be a culvert.
 There are obvious problems with culverts.
 They can easily be clogged during a heavy down pour and over time are prone to wash out and known to block fish passage.
-Considering there are beaver present in the stream, this would also give the beaver a great starting point for a new dam and compromise the culvert.
+Considering there are beaver present in the creek, this would also give the beaver a great starting point for a new dam and compromise the culvert.
 The next solution would be to go over the top of the creek.
-Over the years I had seen ads for rail road flat car bridges in the Capital Press.
+Over the years I had seen ads for railroad flat car bridges in the Capital Press.
 I always thought this would be the perfect option for our application.

-After some research I discovered that the US Forest Service would have jurisdiction over this project because we are in a forest zone.
-First was the application process which required us to describe the process we had in mind and how we would protect the stream and other wetland resources as we executed this project.
-Approval was surprisingly easy and I encourage anyone wishing to attempt a project like this to contact their state forester.
+After some research I discovered that the US Forest Service had jurisdiction over this project because we are in a forest zone.
+First was the application process which required us to describe the project we had in mind and how we would protect the stream and other wetland resources as we executed it.
+Approval was surprisingly easy, and I encourage anyone wishing to attempt a project like this to contact their state forester.

 When we started clearing away the brush, we moved equipment to both sides of the creek so we never had to interrupt the natural creek flow.
-The log you see on the left was the main route of egress over the stream.
+The log you see on the left in the photo below was the main route of egress over the stream.
 The silt fence was put in place to mitigate erosion.

 This is dad working the crawler as we cleared away some of the debris, most of which was pulled out away from the creek.